Answers for New Yorkers Concerned or Confused About the Illegal Hotel Law

 So why are Airbnb and other companies recruiting tenants to rent out their apartments on their website?
 As a lifelong tenant advocate, I find it offensive that many companies are actively recruiting tenants to list their apartments on their websites even though they are well aware they are putting residents at risk of eviction.
 I have repeatedly asked Airbnb to put detailed warnings online but they have refused.
 Unfortunately, this is hardly the first time big businesses are trying to ignore or wish away an inconvenient legal reality, putting their clients and customers at risk rather than acting responsibly.

 Airbnb says that 87 percent of their New York hosts are regular people who rent out their own apartments to pay their rent – that doesn’t sound like what you’re talking about.
 Yes, Airbnb throws that number around a lot, but even if it’s true, that’s the number of users – not the amount of business.
 The remaining 13 percent could represent 90 percent or more of the actual rentals happening.
-It’s hard to know for sure, because Airbnb hasn’t answered more detailed questions about their hosts and is currently fighting a subpoena from Attorney General Eric Schneiderman.
-While the companies making enormous profits off of illegal hotel operations in New York love to pretend they are helping tenants pay their rent, they are just as likely to get them evicted.
+It’s hard to know for sure, because Airbnb hasn’t answered more detailed questions about their hosts and only recently agreed to settle its legal battle against the New York Attorney General and make some data available for analysis and investigation.

 How do you respond to critics who say the law is in part designed to protect the interests of the big hotels in the city?
 The law was created to protect both the safety and quality of life of residents and visitors to New York City.
 In response to countless complaints from our constituents living in buildings with illegal hotels, I have been working for about a decade with other elected officials, affordable housing organizations, and City agencies to develop strategies to combat illegal hotel operations.
 While the Hotel Association of New York ultimately supported the 2010 law, the organization was not consulted until after the bill was introduced.
 In fact, because the Hotel Association was not involved in the effort that led to the bill, it had to be convinced that the bill would not harm its members!